drj11/is-go-dynamic/README.md

 ## Abstract

+Can Go replace your favourite dynamic language?
-I will briefly introduce Go, a systems programming language developed by Google and in use at ScraperWiki.
-Outline some of the ways in which Go seems like a dynamic language, and some of the ways in which Go seems like a static language.
-The presentation will be largely illustrated with coded examples.
+Go is a systems programming language developed by Google and in use at ScraperWiki.
+Here I'll introduce Go in the context of "what about Go is dynamic?".
+There will be some live coding using play.golang.org.
+I'll also briefly outline what I've had experience of making things using Go (at ScraperWiki).

 ## Random idea for presenting